-This is a gear review of the best base layers for backpacking that are on the market in 2024.
+This is a gear review of the best backpacking base layers for 2024.

-They are usually combined with items such as a high quality hiking mid layer, fleece jacket, down jacket, and rain jacket to form part of your backpacking layering to protect you from the elements.
+They are usually combined with a high-quality hiking mid-layer, fleece jacket, down jacket, and rain jacket to form part of your backpacking layering to protect you from the elements.

 I don’t know what’s worse.
 A base layer that doesn’t keep you warm, one that isn’t breathable, or one that doesn’t dry out quickly after a shower of rain.
 A quality base layer is a good solution.
 Keep reading to find out the best hiking base layers for 2024.